BMP-1 service history: Angola

 FAPLA deployed BMP-1s in small numbers during an ill-fated 1987 offensive against the National Union for the Total Independence of Angola (UNITA) and its South African allies, which initiated the Battle of Cuito Cuanavale.
-South African troops subsequently captured 2 FAPLA BMP-1s in intact condition and destroyed a third.
+During Operation Moduler, South African troops captured 2 FAPLA BMP-1s in intact condition and destroyed a third.
 Cuba later deployed a number of its own BMP-1s to southern Angola during a 1988 offensive against South African positions near the border.
 In 1989, FAPLA renewed its offensive against UNITA during Operation Final Assault, deploying BMP-mounted mechanized infantry for the first time in large numbers.
 The offensive was abandoned after the units involved suffered heavy casualties; UNITA claimed to have destroyed or captured 200 FAPLA BMP-1s.
 In 1993, FAPLA ordered almost 300 new BMP-1s from Belarus, Bulgaria, and Russia to replace those lost in the civil war.
 By 1999, UNITA had captured enough BMP-1s and BMP-2s to integrate them into a single mechanized unit of battalion strength.
 However, UNITA lacked the resources to keep the vehicles well maintained, and suffered from an erratic supply of diesel fuel which made prolonged mechanized operations unsustainable.
 UNITA's mechanized capability was destroyed after several pitched battles with the superior FAPLA forces in late 1999.